mstksg/inCode/copy/entries/io-monad-harmful.md

 *   A good time to use the "(something) monad" is when you are referring in particular to the monad instance or its monadic interface.

-*   I have qualms with the "monad" part of "IO monad", but some times, I even wonder about the "IO" part.
+*   I have qualms with the "monad" part of "IO monad", but sometimes, I even wonder about the "IO" part.
 Yes, Haskell can do IO through the IO type, but it's really possible to program effectful code interfacing with IO without ever directly working with the IO type; one could even just think of IO as a nice "intermediate data structure" that GHC or whatever Haskell compiler you are using can understand.
 Use a library or DSL or whatever to write your IO-based code, just make sure your library has a function to transform it into an IO.
+Already, many real-world haskell code that "does IO" doesn't ever directly work with the IO type itself.